-Blake Shelton, Gwen Stefani & Adam Levine Feud On ‘The Voice’ Amid Exit Rumors
+Blake Shelton, Gwen Stefani, & Adam Levine Feud On ‘The Voice’ Amid Exit Rumors

 Although it’s Blake and his bromance buddy who feature in most of those rumors about coaches exiting The Voice, another report speculated that Gwen Stefani also will be leaving the singing competition after the upcoming season.

-Celeb Dirty Laundry noted that even though season 12 of The Voice hasn’t debuted yet, fans are speculating about season 13, with rumors that “lovebirds Gwen Stefani and Blake Shelton might be making room for chart toppers Christina Aguilera and Miley Cyrus.”
+Celeb Dirty Laundry noted that even though Season 12 of The Voice hasn’t debuted yet, fans are speculating about Season 13, with rumors that “lovebirds Gwen Stefani and Blake Shelton might be making room for chart toppers Christina Aguilera and Miley Cyrus.”

 Christina starred as one of the four coaches on the first season of The Voice.
 And she’s not the only woman rumored to star on the singing competition in a future cycle.

-The Latin Times speculated that season 13 of The Voice will feature an all-female coach lineup, noting that Miley Cyrus has been confirmed to return, while Shelton and Levine are rumored to be leaving along with Gwen.
+The Latin Times speculated that Season 13 of The Voice will feature an all-female coach lineup, noting that Miley Cyrus has been confirmed to return, while Shelton and Levine are rumored to be leaving along with Gwen.

 In addition to Christina Aguilera, there is speculation that Jennifer Lopez could star as a coach on The Voice.
-If Alicia Keys stays on, that could turn Alicia, Jennifer, Christina and Miley into a girl power squad on The Voice.
+If Alicia Keys stays on, that could turn Alicia, Jennifer, Christina, and Miley into a girl power squad on The Voice.

 [Featured Image by Jason Kempin/Getty Images]